jkenlooper/puzzle-massive/docs/development.md

 # Build the dist files for local development
 nvm use
 npm install;

+# Checkout any git submodules in this repo if didn't
+# `git clone --recurse-submodules ...`.
+git submodule init;
+git submodule update;

+# Build the dist files for local development
 npm run build;

-# Makes the initial development version and the db.dump.sql file
+# Makes the initial development version
 make;

-# Creates the initial database from the db.dump.sql file, installs other files
 sudo make install;

 # Update the limits in /etc/ImageMagick-6/policy.xml